AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_web.md

 -	In the browser, typically you can press **F12** to open the developer tools.

 	The **Console** tab in the developer tools lists any errors the browser encountered when trying to open the project.
-It also lists any messages that your game project writes to the log.
+It also lists any messages that the engine writes to the log while running your project.
 This can sometimes be helpful in diagnosing where a problem occurs.

 - Here are some of the errors we've heard about, and how to fix them: